-Goods made locally in Australia consistently enjoy popular international demand.
+Australian exports continually enjoy high demand from international consumers.
 In 2019, Australia exported around US$272.4 billion worth of goods around the world.
 The Department of Foreign Affairs and Trade recorded that Australia generated AUD$891,564 million from two-way trade with its top 15 trading partners in the 2018-19 financial year.
-This was a 20.5% increase from the previous financial year, and an overall 5-year increase by 9.5%.
+This was a 20.5% increase from the previous financial year and an overall 5-year increase of 9.5%.
 We’ve also consistently experienced a high level of terms of trade (meaning our exports exceed our imports).

 In this blog we’ll cover: